 With Hurricane Ivan in 2004, Becky’s job expanded greatly into crisis response and preparedness.
 Ever since, Becky has been involved in recovery efforts including hurricanes and tornadoes across the State.
 Crisis preparedness and response has become a large part of United Ways of Alabama’s mission.
 She is on the Steering Committee of the Governor’s Emergency Relief Fund.
 Becky has served two terms as Alabama VOAD (Voluntary Organizations Active in Disaster) President, Vice President, and is the current Treasurer.

-She is currently the Secretary for the Capital City Kiwanis Club.
+She served as Secretary for the Capital City Kiwanis Club for 20 years.
 She served as Vice President for the Montgomery East Kiwanis Club before transferring her membership in 2002.
 She participates in fundraisers and other activities to benefit the community.
 She has given much of her personal time outside of her position to many organizations.

 Becky and her husband, Tracy, currently reside in Prattville.
 They have twin daughters, both Registered Nurses at UAB.
 The Bookers have two furry children: Sugar and Roy.
 Her hobbies include gardening, reading and spending time outdoors.